 Car Accidents Can Cause Preterm Labor in Pregnant Women

 Placenta abruption is another serious health risk as a result of being in a car accident for pregnant women.
-Normally in pregnancy, there is placenta in the inner walls of the woman’s uterus and is there until child birth.
+Normally in pregnancy, there is a placenta in the inner walls of the woman’s uterus, and is there until childbirth.
 Placenta abruption is when the placenta is removed or separated from the fetus.
-Placenta is considered to be essential for a baby and its need to be healthy during and after pregnancy.
+The placenta is considered to be essential for a baby and its needs to be healthy during and after pregnancy.
 If a fetus is without its placenta for any period of time there are risks.
 Death, Pre-term labor and birth, low-birth weight, and huge blood loss for the baby are common risks when a fetus and its placenta are separated.
 Placenta abruption symptoms are similar to pre-term labor symptoms but if a pregnant woman is in an accident it is strongly recommended to see a specialist right away.

-There are five times as many fetal deaths for pregnant woman in cars accidents then there are infant deaths in car accidents.
-An average of 2.3 percent of woman report of having physical injury or pain during there pregnancy due to being in a car accident.
+There are five times as many fetal deaths for a pregnant woman in car accidents then there are infant deaths in car accidents.
+An average of 2.3 percent of woman report having physical injury or pain during their pregnancy due to being in a car accident.
 Injuries from car accidents are the leading cause of maternal and fetal injury, death, and hospitalization.
-On average one fetus or more dies every day due to car accident related accidents.
-There are over 4,000 hospital visits from pregnant woman involved in an accident every year.
+On average one fetus or more dies every day due to car accident-related accidents.
+There are over 4,000 hospital visits from pregnant women involved in an accident every year.
 If you are up to 28 weeks pregnant and are in a car going 15 mph that crashes or is hit in the front part of the car the chances of fetal injury or death is 26 percent when wearing a seatbelt.
 The risk goes up to 70 percent when not wearing a seatbelt.
-Pregnant woman traveling in cars has dramatically increased from the 1960’s to the present day.
+Pregnant women traveling in cars has dramatically increased from the 1960s to the present day.